Table of Contents

 Radiation: Radiation therapy may be employed as a treatment for both NSCLC and SCLC.
 Radiation therapy uses high-energy X-rays or other types of radiation to kill dividing cancer cells.
 Radiation therapy may be given as curative therapy, palliative therapy (using lower doses of radiation than with curative therapy), or as adjuvant therapy in combination with surgery or chemotherapy.
 The radiation is either delivered externally, by using a machine that directs radiation toward the cancer, or internally through placement of radioactive substances in sealed containers within the area of the body where the tumor is localized.
 Brachytherapy is a term used to describe the use of a small pellet of radioactive material placed directly into the cancer or into the airway next to the cancer.
 This is usually done through a bronchoscope.

 Radiation therapy can be given if a person refuses surgery, if a tumor has spread to areas such as the lymph nodes or trachea making surgical removal impossible, or if a person has other conditions that make them too ill to undergo major surgery.
 Radiation therapy generally only shrinks a tumor or limits its growth when given as a sole therapy, yet in 10%-15% of people it leads to long-term remission and palliation of the cancer.
 Combining radiation therapy with chemotherapy can further prolong survival when chemotherapy is administered.
-External radiation therapy can generally be carried out on an outpatient basis, while internal radiation therapy requires a brief hospitalization.
 A person who has severe lung disease in addition to a lung cancer may not be able to receive radiotherapy to the lung since the radiation can further decrease function of the lungs.
 A type of external radiation therapy called the "gamma knife" is sometimes used to treat single brain metastases.
 In this procedure, multiple beams of radiation coming from different directions are focused on the tumor over a few minutes to hours while the head is held in place by a rigid frame.
 This reduces the dose of radiation that is received by noncancerous tissues.

 For external radiation therapy, a process called simulation is necessary prior to treatment.
 Using CT scans, computers, and precise measurements, simulation maps out the exact location where the radiation will be delivered, called the treatment field or port.
 This process usually takes 30 minutes to two hours.
 The external radiation treatment itself generally is done four or five days a week for several weeks.